 The temple itself is dominated by a huge bronze Buddha, some 25ft in height, that sits at one end of the building.
 Around it, the wall paintings, restored 30 years ago, depict the 24 previous lives of Buddha according to the Jakarta Tales.
 The frescoes on the columns and ceilings depict early historical scenes of Bangkok life.

 The exterior of the hall has what is called a circumambulatory on three levels with small chapels on each corner and various other collections of icons and statues spilling down the steps.
 Chinese pagodas, figures on horsebacks and iron Chinese soldiers are dotted through out the complex.

 You can also wander around the cloisters, which contain more than 150 Buddha images in various states of restoration.
 Each statue is adopted by an individual to mourn the death of somebody close to them, with the ashes interred in the base or the wall behind.

-Wat Suthat is one of Bangkok’s quieter temples, never overrun by tourists and with locals coming in to pray throughout the day.
-Outside the walls, Bangkok is its usual bustling self, step inside and you are instantly in an oasis of calm and quiet solitude.
+Wat Suthat is one of Bangkok’s quieter temples, never overrun by tourists.
+Locals come in to pray throughout the day, whilst outside the walls, Bangkok is its usual bustling self.
+Step inside and you are instantly in an oasis of calm and quiet solitude.

-Wat Suthat is located on Thanon Bamrung Muang in the old city, about 15 minutes walk from the back of the Grand Palace.
-It’s easiest to take a taxi directly to the temple, as there are no BTS Skytrain or MRT Metro stations nearby.
+Wat Suthat is located on Thanon Bamrung Muang in the old city.
+It’s about 15 minutes walk from the back of the Grand Palace.
+Your best bet is to take a taxi directly to the temple, as there are no BTS Skytrain or MRT Metro stations nearby.

 The temple is open every day from 09.00am to 18.00, with admission fee of just 20bt.